Marjorie Keller: Politics

 Marjorie Keller was deeply entrenched in the politics of her generation.
 She was arrested for participating in a protest at the White House against Nixon's price control policies, and she actively demonstrated at the Republican National Convention in 1972.
 Keller openly supported the issues of welfare reform, labor union rights, and AIDS awareness throughout her life.
 Although politically active, she only made one expressly political film, Hell No: No Cuts!, which dealt with racism and the welfare system.

 Feminism in relation to Keller and her films

 At the time Keller was making her films, the feminist movement of the 1960s and 70's was in full swing.
 As a result of this movement, feminist film theory was applied to a majority of films made by women in that era.
 Keller openly rejected the structural rules and regulations based on feminist film theory.
 In a review of E. Ann Kaplan's 1983 book Women and Film Keller stated that theory "obfuscates women's film making in the name of feminism."
-Keller refused to work within the confines set up by film theorists, many of whom have never made a film themselves.
-Because of this ideology, Marjorie Keller's work was shunned by the critical feminist world.
+Keller refused to work within the confines set up by film theorists, many of whom had never made a film themselves.